FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction

 \subsection{In-distribution SDEs}

-We evaluated FMint-SDE on the test split of the pretraining dataset using four different schemes: zero-shot inference with and without textual prompts, and fine-tuning with and without textual prompts.
-The test split contains 1000 trajectories that differ from the pretraining dataset in parameters, initial conditions, and noise realizations.
-Fine-tuned results are obtained by training the model for 1,000 or 2,000 epochs using a fine-tuning dataset of size 50.
-The performance of the four FMint-SDE schemes and the corresponding coarse solution errors is presented in Table~\ref{tab:in_dist_error_all}, with the best results highlighted in bold.
+We evaluated FMint-SDE on the test split of the pre-training dataset using four different schemes: few-shot inference with and without textual prompts, and fine-tuning with and without textual prompts. { ``Few-shot'' means that the model is provided with a few demos as context, but no additional training is done. ``Fine-tune'' means that further training is done on the query SDE data. }

+The test split contains 1000 trajectories that differ from the pre-training dataset in parameters, initial conditions, and noise realizations.
+Fine-tuned results are obtained by training the model for 1000 or 2000 epochs using a fine-tuning dataset of size 50. { The single-SDE specialized models are each trained for 500 epochs on 5000 trajectories simulated under the same parameter setting but different initial conditions.} Table~\ref{tab:in_dist_error_all} compares the four FMint-SDE schemes, { the black-box surrogate model, the single-SDE specialized models} and the corresponding coarse solution errors.
+The the best results are highlighted in bold.
 All error metrics are computed by averaging over 1000 trajectories, each evaluated with four demo pairs during inference.